-You can also use online collaboration tools like Trello, Asana, and Google Docs to help all your employees work together, even if they’re miles away.
+You can also use online collaboration tools like Trello, Asana, solutions similar to Wrike, and Google Docs to help all your employees work together, even if they’re miles away.
 Employees can use email or the official company’s Facebook page to collaborate.
 Make sure all the employees have a reliable internet connection so they can work, communicate, and submit reports easily.

 5. Ask for Feedback

 One of the best ways to show that you care is to provide an easy way for your remote employees to give feedback and to actually act on it.